imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

   - `selectionMode`: Either 'interact' or 'select' mode for the canvas
   - `isDirty`: A flag indicating that visual changes have been made but not yet applied to the source code
   - `isCodeHighlighted`: A flag to control the persistent highlighting in the code editor after changes are applied
+  - `isRendering`: A flag indicating whether a render operation is currently in progress
   - `examplesVersion`: Incremented when example sets are loaded to notify UI
   - `lastOpenedTabId`: Transient flag for tracking explicitly opened components
   - For each component (`ComponentData`):